doozr/doozr.github.io/_drafts/2016-08-11-docker-in-dire-straits.md

 need to pull by hash, but it's still a good way to make sure you only get the exact image you expect.

+# Twisting By The Pool

-# Actually rolling this thing out
+*Actually rolling this thing out.*

 Once the real VMs started appearing further complications obviously cropped up.
 No amount of mocks and testing can prepare you fully for connecting to an